 I am not a fan of the separation of people by class, a return to the separation instituted by the colonization of the British empire we best leave to the past.
-So, ignoring that part, I will answer this question by reframing the question to: “How can the U.S. save itself from the wrath of low-cost labor?”
+So, ignoring that part, I will answer this by reframing the question: “How can the U.S. save itself from the wrath of low-cost labor?”

-As with any endeavor, an improvement of performance can either come from the betterment of downstream optimization or and here lies the crux of my answer to the rephrased question, from a reinvention upstream.
-The discovery of a better normalization of the status quo by which the new execution completely reshuffles the deck as to who contributes.
+As with any endeavor, an improvement of performance can either come from the betterment of downstream optimization or, here lies the crux of my answer to the rephrased question, from a reinvention upstream.
+The discovery of a better normalization of the status quo by which the new execution completely reshuffles the deck about who contributes.
 Igniting the dynamic mobility inventive countries are known for.

-Hence, despite us building systems with some major inherent flaws, the people of the U.S. are well-positioned to take advantage of the reshuffling derived from the ability to reinvent ourselves.
-We should avoid trying to compete with modern-day slavery of commoditized optimizations of downstream, and instead adapt to our ability to produce upstream innovation and reinvent the world anew.
+Hence, despite us building systems with significant inherent flaws, the people of the U.S. are well-positioned to take advantage of the reshuffling derived from the ability to reinvent ourselves.
+We should avoid competing with modern-day slavery of commoditized optimizations downstream and instead adapt to our ability to produce upstream innovation and reinvent the world anew.